dcharkes/dacoharkes.dev/index.md

 <img src="https://avatars3.githubusercontent.com/u/3601775?s=200&amp;u=7f768c577dd44784777ee5f29c1ab3be4fdc5b3d&amp;v=4" alt="Daco Harkes" style="float: right; margin-left: 10px; margin-bottom: 10px; margin-top: 0px;">

-I am a Software Engineer at Google Aarhus in the Dart compiler and virtual machine team.
+I am a Software Engineer at Google in the Dart compiler and virtual machine team.
 I work on the Dart programming language compiler and virtual machine.
 Dart is an open source programming language.
 You can learn more about Dart on [dart.dev](https://dart.dev/), and you can track my contributions on [GitHub](https://github.com/dart-lang/sdk/).